 Minimum Technical Skills: Students should know how to navigate the course and use the course tools (email, discussion, gradebook, etc.).
 Learning Management System (LMS) tutorials are available to students new to this LMS and are located at the beginning of the course.
 Most features in the LMS are accessible on mobile devices, although it is recommended that you use a computer for quizzes, tests, and essay assignments.

-Students also MUST become proficient with [LUMEN PUBLIISHER] and the tools contained within the program to be successful in this course.
+Students also MUST become proficient with [publisher or other 3rd party tools or platforms here] and the tools contained within the program to be successful in this course.

 Accessibility of Technology